Academic Information and Policies

 • a general statement of the nature of the complaint,

-• a statement that the complaint was found to be unsubstantiated and without merit, and the level at which such determination was made.
+• a statement that the complaint was found unsubstantiated and without merit, and the level at which such determination was made.

 If, after initial counseling on options or unsuccessful mediation, the Complainant does not wish to pursue the complaint and the Recipient does not initiate formal procedures, the only record that will be retained will contain the following: